 - Working with translators may be a part of your experience; learning the etiquette of working with a translator will be beneficial for you, the translator, and the community member you are communicating with

 - CRASH is a pneumonic device to help you remember cultural sensitivity

-In order to make the most of your experience with Global Partners, preparing and learning about the host country’s beliefs and values will be extremely beneficial.
+Learning about your host community's beliefs and values will be extremely beneficial.
 "There is good evidence that health professionals do not automatically have the attitudes or skills necessary to be effective in culturally diverse healthcare settings" (Rust et. al, 2006).
 "Cultural beliefs are built into our worldviews, providing a reference point for understanding what we observe and a guide for how to act.
-Those from different cultural backgrounds simply have a different frame of reference; what we perceive to be "normal" is a consequence of the culture we are raised in” (Unite for Sight, Module 2, 2012).
+Those from different cultural backgrounds simply have a different frame of reference; what we perceive to be "normal" is a consequence of the culture we are raised in” (Unite for Sight, 2012).

 What: Culture shock is the holistic reaction to displacement from one’s familiar environment.
 Suddenly, you find yourself unable to understand, communicate, and function effectively.
 Common symptoms of culture shock include:

-- Feelings of frustration, loneliness confusion, melancholy, irritability, insecurity, and helplessness
+- Feelings of frustration, loneliness confusion, melancholy, irritability, insecurity, paranoia, and helplessness

 - Unstable temperament and hostility

 - Criticism of local people, culture, and customs

 - Excessive concern over drinking water, food dishes, and bedding